Modern Romanticism 101 – A Guide

 David Tennant in Hamlet (2009).
 Photo: BBC

 Modern Romanticism (Silver Petticoat style) should have an optimistic, perhaps even a “light” quality.
-Even in the saddest, loneliest stories with elements of darkness, there should still be characteristics of hope or a message about the characters’ choices.
+Even in the saddest, loneliest stories with darkness, there should still be characteristics of hope or a message about the characters’ choices.
 Bringing out powerful emotions is essential.

 Dark Romanticism

 However, this does not mean we don’t embrace “dark” stories.
 Gothic fiction, for example, is heavily influenced by Romanticism and is often quite dark.
 This is popularly called “Dark Romanticism,” which we love and embrace.
+Consider Edgar Allan Poe’s stories as an example.

 Modern Romanticism (Silver Petticoat style) focuses more on “how” a story is told.
 Some of the most emotionally moving tales have dark, violent themes – though always with a clear thematic purpose – and that makes all the difference.

-There’s a difference between good storytelling with flawed characters and propaganda promoting negative behavior.
 However, we believe in the transcendental power of stories and embrace elements of transformation and redemption.
 We are also aware of cultural differences and take that into account.

 The Importance of Imagination